Denzaaaaal/SFIA1/README.md

 I have decided to create a online personal finance manager which allows the user to keep track of there income, expenses and investments based on the book called [Your Money or Your Life](https://www.amazon.co.uk/Transforming-Relationship-Achieving-Financial-Independence/dp/0143115766) written by Viki Robin and Joe Dominguez.
 Due to the ammount of data a individual would generate within all 3 catagories, a relational database would be extremely useful to drawing conclusions on where you are wasting money.

 ### Trello Board
+Trello was the chosen tool used to manage the project and is a software implementation of the kanban board.
+This particular view helped me to adhere to the agile methodology and colour code the project in terms of difficulty (Green(Easy),Yellow(Mediium),Red(Difficult))enabling me to prioritise the development of certain features over others.
+The work was only considered done when the feature was tested and implimented into the application.

+#### Start point

+#### End point

 ## Architecture

 ### Entity Relationship Diagram

 ## Testing
-Testing wa.
-Urllib3 was used to determine if the pages can be called successfully by checking the code that is sent.
-The se
+Two types of Testing was done to the application that was created.
+The first test was done using Urllib3 to determine if the pages can be called successfully by checking the HTTP code that is recieved using pytest.
+The second test was done using MySQL which tested the CRUD Functionality of the database.
+The output for these reports are stored in the ./log directory which is created when the scripts are run.

 ## Deployment

 ### Technologies Used
+* Jenkins (Automation Server)
 * Flask (Python based Web Application Framework)
 * Python (Programming Language)
 * HMTL (Programming language)
-* CSS (Programming langauge)
 * Git (Version Control System)
 * Trello (Project Tracking Software)
 * MySQL (Database)